 Why are you talking to me?
-Boot.
+Peasant child!

-Your move, punk.
+Your move, young sir.

 For a moment, I got a glimpse of a look that seemed to say, ‘Hmph, didn’t see that coming.’
 But that quickly transformed into a little dance that mocked my authority.

 I shook my head and walked past him, continuing on my way, neither embarrassed or satisfied.
 I envisioned an epic moment in which my presumed authority abruptly changed the course of this kid’s life for the better.
 Instead, I got a laugh.
 Oh well.

 As I walked on, I could sense the two early adolescents following me.
 Daniel’s mockery continued, and after a few steps, I turned, faced the both of them, and (being the grown man that I am), confronted the child:

 I don’t remember what he said.
 He wasn’t trying fight me, but it still seemed important to him that he hold his ground, even if sheepishly.
 I guess I kind of appreciated that.
 I asked him where his parents were.
 Mom was at home, he replied.

 He didn’t know.
 I got the impression he never knew.

 “Why are you acting like this?”
 I asked him.

 He shrugged.
 He knew he was being an asshole, but I don’t think he cared.
 My frustration with him quickly turned into a frustration with the world I imagined being around him; one in which walking up to grown man with a snotty comment probably made a lot of sense.
 Because why not?